jfarid27/lair-of-wisdom-ui/README.md

-# Getting Started with Create React App
+# Lair of Wisdom

+## Development

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is configured with gitpod.
+[Click here to open and run.](https://gitpod.io/#https://github.com/jfarid27/lair-of-wisdom-ui)

 ## Available Scripts